weakish/docs-en/views/rest_api.md

 - the user forgets the password and resets it via email;
 - the user modifies the password, and the developer enabled "Log out the user when password is updated" in dashboard;
-- the `refreshSessionToken` api is invoked.
+- the `refreshSessionToken` API is invoked.

 Logged in users will encounter a `403 Forbidden` permission error when invoking related APIs after the `sessionToken` refreshed.

-LeanCloud can verify user's email address automatically.
+LeanCloud can verify a user's email address automatically.
 To enable this feature, access "Dashboard > LeanStorage > User > Setting", and select "Send verification emails when users register or change email addresses from clients".

 The `emailVerified` of `_User` will be set to `true` once the new user clicked the verification link in the email.